 Conversely, other studies, including one by Earnest et al (1995), contradict this, stating that a creatine “load” in skeletal muscle of humans can be achieved by ingesting 20g for 6 days.
 Alternatively, the ingestion of 3g per day over a minimum period of 4 weeks is also likely to be as effective at raising tissue levels as loading- just at a slower rate.

 The side effects of creatine are uncommon- especially harmful ones, providing there is no pre-existent, renal condition that can cause stress on the kidneys.

 There is however one tricky side effect of supplementing with creatine – and this is bloating.
 Creatine may cause an increase in water retention and water weight in the muscles.
 This means that sometimes the scales may appear to go up, rather than down!

 The good news is that you can still make progress with any muscle-building and weight-loss goals while supplementing with creatine.
 Once the creatine cycle is complete, the water weight from your muscles should be lost within 2 weeks.

 The best creatine supplement

-Creapure is a form of micronized creatine monohydrate- this type of creatine is thought to be a pure form of high-quality creatine monohydrate that has smaller creatine particles than regular creatine powder- meaning it can act and be mixed faster.
+- Creapure is a form of micronized creatine monohydrate.
+This particular version is thought to be a pure form of high-quality creatine monohydrate, with has smaller particles than regular powder and can therefore both dissolve and take effect faster.

 Take home message

-Creatine can be taken for a number of different goals, by different individuals, in different amounts and different ways.
-It’s important to take this advice and find out what’s best for your body- test the methods out for yourself and record your changes, after all, if the results aren’t what you desired you can change and tailor your supplementation to suit your goals.
-So there you have it- hopefully all your questions on creatine answered- if you have any other questions feel free to comment and we will get back to you.
+Creatine can be taken for a number of different goals, by different individuals, in different amounts and ways.
+It’s important to take this advice and find out what’s best for your body.
+Test out the methods for yourself and record your changes, after all, if the results aren’t what you desired, you can change and tailor your supplementation to suit your goals.